brussell36/pig-dice-game/README.md

   Input: Player #3 _roll_
   Output: total score = 19

-When one user either rolls a 1 or clicks the _hault_ button the turn is then cycled to the next sequential player.
+When one user either rolls a 1 or clicks the _halt_ button the turn is then cycled to the next sequential player.
   Input: Player #1 _roll_ = 1
   Output: Player #2 begins turn

-  Input: Player #2 clicks _hault_
+  Input: Player #2 clicks _halt_
   Output: player #3 begins turn

 Implement functionality to stop the game once one player reaches a total score of 100